ragavi94/DevopsProject/milestone2/Readme.txt

 4. Add your id_rsa.pub ssh key into the jenkins server.

+5. Go to ~/DevopsProject/milestone2/ansible_scripts/vars/main.yml and change the following paths to your home directory.

+  itrust_dir : /home/harish/Project
+  devops_milestone_dir : /home/harish

+6. The default size of the Jenkins Server VM in the baker.yml file is 8GB.
+To change it, go to ~/DevopsProject/milestone2/servers/jenkins/baker.yml

 You should now be able to run the ansible playbooks.
 You might want to stop the jenkins server vm, increase the RAM size and run it again if the build seems to get stuck.We noticed it was mostly due to memory issues.

 Run Ansible Playbooks: